 A first therapy session can feel daunting and even a bit scary, but it's an essential step towards getting the help you need to support your mental health and well-being when you're facing challenges that you can't resolve on your own.

-Remember that therapy is a collaborative process and your therapist is there to help, support and guide you through the difficulties you're facing - a bit like your own person life satnav.
+Remember that therapy is a collaborative process and your therapist is there to help, support and guide you through the difficulties you're facing - a bit like your own personal life satnav.

-With commitment and perseverance you can work towards being the best version of you living the best version of your life.
+With commitment and perseverance, you can work towards being the best version of yourself, living the best version of your life.